-Twin Lakes Trail Loop
+Three Lakes Loop

 Directions to trailhead

 For the next half mile, the trail climbs gradually on a winding footpath.
 It then recrosses under the power lines, with views to the left.
 Here, the trail runs fairly close to Route 134, so you might hear the sounds of traffic.

 The trail now begins a gradual descent.
 After crossing a short footbridge over a stream and climbing a little, the trail reaches the dam at the western end of Shadow Lake.
-It crosses the dam, then bears right and begins a winding descent to Vernay Lake.
+It crosses the dam, then bears right and soon begins a winding descent to Vernay Lake.
 The descent is rather steep in places, and along the way the trail passes by an interesting rock ledge.

 After passing a private home on the right near the base of the descent, the trail reaches the shore of Vernay Lake.
-Here, it bears right and goes around the northeast corner of the lake on a narrow footpath, with views over the lake.
+Here, it bears right and reaches the northeast corner of the lake, where a white-blazed connector trail goes off to the right.
+Continue ahead on the orange-blazed trail, which follows a narrow footpath, with views over the lake.
 It traverses a narrow passage between boulders and reaches a concrete dock on the left, which affords panoramic views over the lake.
-A bench is provided if you’ll like to sit down and take in the views.
+A picnic table is provided if you’ll like to sit down and take in the views.

 Follow the orange-blazed trail as it turns right opposite the dock, climbs stone steps, and joins a woods road.
 Head north on the woods road, retracing your steps back to Spring Valley Road.
 The parking lot where the hike began is directly across the road.